sapcc/openstack-rate-limit-middleware/docs/user.md

 | action          | The CADF action of the request. |
 | scope           | The scope of the request. |
 | target_type_uri | The CADF target type URI of the request. |

+# Burst requests

+This middleware is capable of handling a burst of requests as described hereinafter.

+## With delay

+This middleware handles requests that would exceed the configured rate by delaying them until the next possible slot but not longer than `max_sleep_time_seconds`.
+See the [WSGI section](install.md) on how to configure this.

+Example:
+Given a `rate limit=1r/m` and a `max_sleep_time_seconds=20`, the 1st request at t<sub>1</sub>=0 would be processed just fine.
+However, a 2nd request received within the one minute window after the 1st request would exceed the rate limit.
+Assuming it's received at t<sub>2</sub>=45, the request would not be rejected but suspended for 15 seconds and processed afterwards so that the rate of `1r/m` is not exceeded.

+However, this behaviour might let your application appear slow for a user.
+It can be disabled by setting `max_sleep_time_seconds=0` and using burst requests without delay as described below.

+## Without delay

+Handling burst requests without delay